-Pristiq (desvenlafaxine) is an antidepressant in a group of drugs called selective serotonin and norepinephrine reuptake inhibitors (SNRIs).
-Desvenlafaxine is used to treat major depressive disorder and is given orally.
-Side effects can include dizziness, dry mouth, constipation, sleep problems, loss of appetite, and decreased sex drive.
+Pristiq (desvenlafaxine) is type of antidepressant called a selective serotonin and norepinephrine reuptake inhibitor (SNRI) used to treat major depressive disorder.
+Side effects of Pristiq include increased sweating, dizziness, drowsiness, dry mouth, constipation, sleep problems (insomnia), loss of appetite, tightness in your jaw, nausea, decreased sex drive, impotence, or difficulty having an orgasm.
 Other side effects may also occur.

 Desvenlafaxine may harm an unborn baby and should be used in pregnancy only when clearly needed.
 Also, babies born to mothers who have used this drug during the last 3 months of pregnancy may infrequently develop withdrawal symptoms such as feeding/breathing difficulties, seizures, muscle stiffness, or constant crying.
 This drug passes into breast milk and may have undesirable effects on a nursing infant.

 Our Pristiq Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.